bdenham/docsby/README.md

 # Documentation Concepts
-Documentation playground for working using Gatsby and MDX to figure out better ways to present documentation.
+Documentation playground for using Gatsby and MDX to figure out better ways to present documentation.